binraider/UmbracoCustomVBP/README.md

     <add key="vbp:404document" value="thecompany-foundation-annual-review-2020/index.html" />
     <add key="vbp:debuglogging" value="false" />

+#### WHY?

+Why did i build this?
+We have a few sites that have micro sites of flat html - sometimes with flipbooks, or javascript applications in them, that sort of thing.
+Since we use Azure WebApps almost exclusively it is a pain having to put all these thousands of files into the repo, for when we swap slots when using CI.
+I attempted to use Microsoft's VPP, in conjunction with Azure Blob Api, however there were various drawbacks along the way, so i ended up with this quick and dirty version.

+#### SETTINGS EXPLAINED
 Going through the settings in turn:

     <add key="vbp:startpaths" value="thecompany-foundation-annual-review-2020,thecompany-exchange-autumn-2020" />

-In this example i have two folders in the blob container, basically two micro sites with flat html in them, and i put the names of those folders in the "vbp:startpaths" AppSetting like so: "thecompany-foundation-annual-review-2020,thecompany-exchange-autumn-2020".
-They are a comma delimited list.
-Any request that starts with these paths will be handled by this Virtual Blob Handler, unless it cannot be found, in which case it will be handled by the parent Umbraco 7 instance.
+These are the base folders that you want to "virtualize".
+It is a comma delimited list of the folders in question, without leading or trailing slashes.

     <add key="vbp:blobcontainerpath" value="https://thecompanydata.blob.core.windows.net/vpp" />
 This is the public address of your blob container.
 The blob container needs to have public access set, or it won't work.
 I have decided to create a blob container called "vpp" for this, as you can see.